 What is Clean Cities?

-Click on the Los Angeles Clean Cities Coalition logo for more information about coalition achievements and progress made towards a cleaner Los Angeles.
-The flyer contains information about emission reductions, conservation efforts, numbers of alternative fuel vehicles found in the City’s fleet, and how vehicle miles traveled have been eliminated.
+Keep reading for more information about the Los Angeles Clean Cities Coalition, coalition achievements and progress made towards a cleaner Los Angeles.
+The fact sheet contains information about emission reductions, conservation efforts, numbers of alternative fuel vehicles found in the City’s fleet, and how many vehicle miles traveled have been eliminated.

 Los Angeles Clean Cities Induction Ceremony, 1996